vanvalenlab/kiosk-imageJ-plugin/README.md

 Please see our [introductory repo](https://github.com/vanvalenlab/intro-to-deepcell) for an overview of the DeepCell ecosystem.

+**NOTE:** Due to some limitations with how images are passed between the different platforms, we didn't find an easy way to allow both segmentation predictions to be generated, so we defaulted to showing the whole-cell predictions.
+If you'd like to generate both sets of predictions for your images, you'll need to either use the website or a local installation.

 ## How to install

 1. Download the [latest JAR file](https://github.com/vanvalenlab/kiosk-imageJ-plugin/releases/download/0.3.2/Kiosk_ImageJ-0.3.2.jar).